lemonlabsuk/scala-uri/README.md

 "com.netaporter" %% "scala-uri" % "0.4.4"
 ```

-*Note:* This library works well with all URLs when using Scala `2.11.2+`.
+*Note:* This library works best when using Scala `2.11.2+`.
 Due a bug in olders versions of Scala, this library  can result in `StackOverflowException`s for very large URLs when using versions of Scala olders than `2.11.2`.
 [More details](https://github.com/NET-A-PORTER/scala-uri/issues/51#issuecomment-45759462)

 ## Building URIs with the DSL